zifeo/lade/README.md

     EXPORTED_ENV_VAR: "value"
 ```

-Escaping a value with `!` enforces the use of the raw loader and double `!!`
+Escaping a value with the `!` prefix enforces the use of the raw loader and
-escapes itself.
+double `!!` escapes itself.

 ## Development